tacman/msgphp/docs/ddd/object-factory.md

 # Object Factory

-A domain object factory is bound to `MsgPhp\Domain\Factory\DomainObjectFactoryInterface`.
+A domain object factory is bound to `MsgPhp\Domain\Factory\DomainObjectFactory`.
 Its purpose is to initialize any domain object based on a given class name and context.

 ## API